Mohamed-Abobakr20/Quiz-App/README.md

 -- choosing (category, type, difficulty are optional) of questions and if you don't choose, you will have random questions.

--- choosing questions number are mandatory and starts with 1.
+-- choosing questions number is mandatory and starts with 1.

 -- Keep tracking your score and you will get your result at the end.